-14. Finally, the United States explains in Section III.C that the Panel's terms of reference under Article 7.1 of the DSU are to make such findings as will assist the DSB in making recommendations to bring a WTO-inconsistent measure into conformity with the GATT 1994.
+- 14. In Section III.C, the United States establishes that, contrary to the arguments of Turkey, Article XXI(b) is a defense to claims under the Agreement on Safeguards. - 15.
+Finally, the United States explains in Section III.D that the Panel's terms of reference under Article 7.1 of the DSU are to make such findings as will assist the DSB in making recommendations to bring a WTO-inconsistent measure into conformity with the GATT 1994.
 As the U.S. invocation of Article XXI is self-judging and no finding of inconsistency is possible, the Panel should limit its report to the DSB to a recognition that the United States has invoked GATT 1994 Article XXI(b).